 When the vertebrae aren't in position, they can directly or indirectly rub up against the nerves, especially the occipital nerve (to your eye).
 According to the National Institute of Neurological Disorders and Stroke, the pain caused by occipital nerve irritation starts at the base of the neck and spreads up to the scalp.
-Sometimes, the pain can be felt at the scalp, forehead, and behind the eyes.
+Sometimes, the pain can be felt on the scalp, forehead, and behind the eyes.

 What Causes a Cervicogenic Headache?

 Any condition or disorder of the cervical spine or tissue can cause cervicogenic headaches.
-These include
+These include:

 - Whiplash or other neck injuries

 - Elhers-Danlos syndrome (this is what caused my headaches)

 Modern life includes sitting in front of computers, driving, hand-held devices, and watching TV—all of these activities create severe stress on our neck and shoulders.
 While we know we should take constant breaks from these activities, we often "forget!"

 Holding our arms out in front of us and/or cocking our necks to see the screen properly, we put pressure on our necks and shoulders that they weren't built to handle.
 This sets us up for muscle and joint strain and often leads to tension headaches.
 Over time, repetition of poor posture can weaken muscles that normally hold our necks in the correct alignment.
 When they weaken over time, the cervical bones can move around in ways that they shouldn't, pinching, squishing, and generally wreaking havoc.
 Muscle spasms, also caused by long-term bad posture, can do the same thing.